I experienced the most terrifying and profound drug trip of my life recently.

 No longer intoxicated by fear, I could more clearly process what was going on.
 I was astonished to find that they were taking me, or my soul, into the light.
 Yes, the light.
 The one dying people talk of.
 Only it wasn’t actually a light, more like a portal, but somehow I knew what it was.
 I remember feeling that I should be scared, that maybe they’re gonna leave me up there.
 Or that perhaps the DMT had triggered some sort of seizure, and I was actually dying.
 However, evaluating my surroundings in the most rational manner possible seemed like a better option than freaking out again.
 I figured if I was indeed dying, this would be my only chance to witness death.
 I focused on breathing, reminding myself that the familiar sensation created by doing so indicates my well-being.

 Once we arrived, their hands were feeling my face and my body.
-I only remember one with detail, a female figure.
-Eerily similar to the greek god Medusa.
-Only upon closer inspection, her hair was comprised of tentacles (that she could control) rather than snakes.
+I focused most of my attention on the one in the middle, although by this point it appeared as though their bodies had molded into one.
+She looked eerily similar to the greek god Medusa.
+Only upon closer inspection, hair was comprised of tentacles (that she could control) rather than snakes.
 The other beings were of the same make-up, but for some reason, were less interesting to me.
 In addition to her hair, she had what appeared to be retractable tentacles protruding from the sides of her torso, which joined the hands in their physical inspection of me.
 The scariest part was I could feel them.
 I could feel them caressing my face and body.
 Each and every touch.

 This turned into a very intimate dance; somewhat tribal.
 I know my ego was still fully present by how awkward I felt during this – as though I had been taken in by a Native American tribe, and they were blessing me with some ritualistic ceremony.
 By this point I was just focusing on remembering what was going on.